Rainbow subdivisions of cliques: Overview of the proofs

 \section{Overview of the proofs}

 Our main idea is to use the connection between the mixing time of random walks, the notion of `conductance' (see \Cref{def:conductance}) and our notion of expansion.
 It is a well-known and very useful fact that `large' conductance implies `small' mixing time (see, e.g., Lov\'asz \cite{lovasz1993random}).
-We show that expanders which are close to being regular have large conductance, and thus conclude that long enough paths are close to being uniformly distributed in such expanders.
+Moreover, our notion of expansion implies that our expanders have large conductance.
+Using these facts we show that if additionally, such expanders are almost regular, then long enough walks are close to being uniformly distributed.
 We also use two counting lemmas of Janzer from~\cite{janzer2020rainbow}.
 Below we describe these lemmas and the main ideas in more detail.

 In a properly edge-coloured graph, say that a closed walk is \emph{degenerate} if it is either not rainbow or visits a vertex more than once.
 The first lemma from \cite{janzer2020rainbow} implies that in a properly edge-coloured graph which is close to being regular, the number of degenerate closed $2k$-walks is significantly smaller than the number of closed $2k$-walks, provided that $k$ is sufficiently large.